RaviiAithal/emmetra_assignment/Assignment 1/README.md

    - **Gamma Correct**: Enhances brightness.
    - **Sharpen**: Refines image details.
 3. **Save Image**: The processed image can be saved in PNG format.
+- The GUI works better on `Windows` environment

 ---